deepyes02/yeti-ai/README.md

 ## DECENTRALIZED INTELLIGENCE ##

 ## The why ##
-1. I use ChatGPT & Gemini but I want to be able to make AI agents.
+1. I use ChatGPT & Gemini but I want to be able to make my own AI agents.
 2. I want to use and AI model and get it to do things for me, like go on a website and fetch information.
+3. I want my information to be private

 ### Problem ###